Geoogolla/enterprise-docs/docs/administrator-guide/installation/windows-installer/silent-installation.md

 ---
 layout: post
-title: Install Bold Reports Enterprise Edition in Silent Mode
+title: Install Bold Reports Enterprise Reporting in Silent Mode
-description: Read this documentation to learn how to install the Bold Reports Enterprise Edition in silent mode into another installer and embed the reports in an application..
+description: Read this guide to learn about how to install the Bold Reports Enterprise Reporting using silent mode.
 platform: report-platform
 documentation: ug
 ---

-# Install the Bold Reports Enterprise Edition in silent mode
+# Install the Bold Reports Enterprise Reporting in silent mode

-This section explains how to install and deploy the Bold Reports Enterprise Edition in silent mode.
-This silent installer can be included in your existing installation process..
+This section explains how to install and deploy the Bold Reports Enterprise Reporting in silent mode.
+This silent installer can be included in your existing installation process.

-## Installing the Bold Reports Enterprise Edition in command line
+## Installing the Bold Reports Enterprise Reporting in command line

-Please follow the below steps to install the Bold Reports Enterprise Edition in silent mode.
+Please follow the below steps to install the Bold Reports Enterprise Reporting in silent mode.

 1. First you need to [download](https://help.boldreports.com/enterprise-reporting/administrator-guide/getting-started/#registration--download) the `BoldReports_EnterpriseReporting.exe` from your account.